-It’s midsummer and the heatwave still prevails so, what better way to spend your spare time than in the sunny and sophisticated streets of Seven Dials.
+Soak up the final days of Summer by spending your spare time in the sunny streets of Seven Dials.
 We’ve rounded up some of the top places to dine and drink outside in the area, from outdoor terraces to Neal’s Yard, we’ve got it all covered.

 Balans Soho Society Café is an allrounder, serving up breakfast, lunch, supper and even prosecco brunch.
 From Thai style fishcakes and pulled pork tacos to traditional fish and chips and Spanish style croquettes.
 Balans Soho Society has everything you could want, plus alfresco dining close to the dials – perfect for people watching on a warm weekday.

 Set in the lobby at The Covent Garden Hotel, Brasserie Max bar and restaurant is open all day and serves up a modern British menu made from fresh, seasonable produce.
 The casual atmosphere and the grandiose interior tends to attract afternoon tea lovers however, the restaurant’s al fresco dining is equally as enthralling, especially for a pre or post-theatre dinner.

 26 Grains is a cosy Scandinavian-inspired Café serving up delicious wholesome grain-based dishes, from porridge, smoothie bowls, bircher muesli and coffee.
 Located in the charming square of Neal’s Yard, the Scandi Café offers ample outdoor seating, breakfast, brunch and lunch 7 days a week.
 They are also now offering dinner for the very first time.
 The set-menu will offer regularly changing, simple dishes that centre on seasonality and Alex’s home-style cooking.
 See the delicious dinner menu here.